 The birthplace of Dolly The Sheep, Roslin BioCentre is the ‘centre of excellence’ for life sciences.
 It overlooks the monument cairn that commemorates the Battle of Roslin.
-The Loanhead-Roslin cycle track cuts across the former battlefield, and takes you to the institute, where events are help regularly, including the Royal Highland Show, Venturefest Scotland, and a 4-month event celebrating Dolly’s 20-year anniversary.
+The Loanhead-Roslin cycle track cuts across the former battlefield, and takes you to the institute, where events are held regularly, including the Royal Highland Show, Venturefest Scotland, and one of the most well-known, a 4-month event which celebrated Dolly’s 20-year anniversary.

 Edinburgh and Lasswade Riding Centre

 Hacking, trekking, common ridings and galas are activities the local riding centre is prepared to accommodate, particularly as there are 50 horses available for indoor and outdoor schools, making it ideal for large parties or teambuilding events.

 This hill-side garden and nursery with a plant catalogue in a class of its own, Kevock Garden offers free plants to all those whose orders of shrubs, rare trees, bulbs and plants meet a certain minimum order value.